 AB 1147 further clarified that cities and counties are specifically prohibited from imposing a requirement that a CAMTC certificate holder obtain any other license, permit, certificate, or other authorization to provide massage for compensation.

-Additionally, Business and Professions Code section 460(a) generally provides that no city or county shall prohibit a person or group of persons certified by CAMTC from engaging in their business, occupation, or profession, or any portion of that business, occupation, or profession.
-Business and Professions Code section 460(b) generally provides that no city or county shall prohibit a person certified by CAMTC from engaging in any act or performing any procedure that falls within their professionally recognized scope of practice.
+(Gove.
+Code §51034(c)(8).)
+Additionally, Business and Professions Code section 460(a) was amended to clarify that the provision, which generally provides that no city or county shall prohibit a person or group of persons from engaging in their business, occupation, or profession, or any portion of that business, occupation, or profession, applies to certificate holders.
+Business and Professions Code section 460(b) was also amended to clarify that no city or county shall prohibit a certificate holder from engaging in any act or performing any procedure that falls within their professionally recognized scope of practice.
+Business and Professions Code section 460(c), which states that the section, not be construed to prevent a city, county, or city and county from adopting or enforcing any local ordinance governing zoning, business licensing, or reasonable health and safety requirements for establishments or businesses of a healing arts professional licensed under Division 2 (commencing with section 500) or licensed or certified by an entity established under this code or a person or group of persons described in subdivision(a), was also amended to clarify its applicability to certificate holders.
+Business and Professions Code section 460(d), which provides that, "nothing in this section shall prohibit a city, county, or city and county from levying a business tax solely for revenue purposes, nor any city or county from levying a license tax solely for the purpose of covering the cost of regulation," remained unchanged.
 The overall impact of these legislative changes is to clearly place the authority to regulate a certified individual within CAMTC's jurisdiction, and place the authority to regulate the business within the jurisdiction of the local entity pursuant to the restrictions outlined in the bill.